handsupmin/coding-test/README.md

 # CodingTest

-## These codes are outputs of coding-test preparation with Python.
+## These codes are outputs of coding-test preparation with Python and C#.

 There are two folders.